MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 )
 ```

-#### Reply
+#### Reply chain

-Below how to a reply chain aka threaded tweets.
+Below is how to a reply chain aka threaded tweets.
 This will make an initial tweet and then a series of replies to each additional tweet

-?> This is a a novel way to make replies without hitting policy restrictions is to make a tweet and then reply to yourself.
+?> This is a novel way to make replies without hitting policy restrictions - make a tweet and then reply to yourself multiple times.
 This means you could chain together a list of say 10 items perhaps with pictures and group them together.
 I've seen this before and is a great way to overcome the character limit for writing a blog post.

 !> **Untested code** - it might be better to reply to the initial ID only.